 The project aims to:

-Accompanied and unaccompanied refugee children and youth living in collective shelters for asylum seekers in Switzerland.
+- Thousands of accompanied and unaccompanied refugee children and youth living in collective shelters for asylum seekers in Switzerland;

 Save the Children’s ambition is to assure that every child – especially the most deprived – is protected, provided with a good quality basic education and receives health services so that they can optimally unfold their potential.
 The child rights organization has been having a positive impact on the livelihoods of children around the world since 1919.
 In Switzerland the organization has been active since 2006.